-Of course, the above examples are only teasers for a more exhaustive portray of the rise of network ideas since the crises of the 1970s and early 1980s, which would have to include closer examinations of the contexts and theories.
-Their purpose here is to illustrate that it was possible to cast society in network terms even before computer networks such as the Internet took off.
+The above examples are, of course, only teasers for a more comprehensive portray of the rise of network ideas, which would have to include closer examinations of the contexts, beliefs, and their variations.
+The purpose here is to illustrate that it was possible to cast society in network terms even before computer networks such as the Internet took off.
 Coming from cybernetics, the narrative of "a new way of thinking" is a rhetorical device employed in the 1940/50s, the 1970s/80s, and today to bring about the very change that supposedly has already happened.
-Thus, the "network society" is not (only) the result of technological advances but (also) of interventions by consultants and intellectuals who pushed cybernetic network ideas to re-shape the way we view society and politics, including our concept of subjectivity, power, and governance.
+Thus, the "network society" is not (only) the result of technological advances but (also) of interventions by consultants and intellectuals who pushed cybernetic network ideas to reshape the way we view society and politics, including our concepts of subjectivity, power, and governance.

 In this final section, I reflect the merits of this insight for the dimensions advanced in the first chapter, that is, the analysis of governance rationalities and the methodological reflexivity of digitalization research.
 Regarding the latter, it is obvious that cybernetic network metaphors and narratives have been entertained frequently.
 In his bestselling book The 4th Revolution, Luciano Floridi declares that current technology initiated "a new era" in which the impact of information and connectivity requires to "update our philosophy" (Floridi 2014, pp. 23, viii).
 His version of a new kind of thinking goes on by framing subjectivity in technological terms.
 Iterating cybernetic ideas, he thinks that our self-understanding of subjectivity leaves the modernist, Cartesian and Newtonian framework behind, abandons humanist distinctions, and acknowledges the "intrinsically informational nature of human identity" (Floridi 2014, pp. 95-98, quote on p.
 96).
-Floridi repeats the cybernetic narrative when stating that this is the "forth revolution" after Copernicus, Darwin, and Freud.10
+Floridi repeats the cybernetic narrative when stating that this is the "forth revolution" after Copernicus, Darwin, and Freud.